mohibfd/Yahtzee/README.md

 # Yahtzee
-To play the game all you need to do is run the Yahtzee.py file using python3 For best experience play on the terminal using font size 24
+To play the game run the following command on your terminal __python3 Yahtzee.py__

+For best experience play on the terminal using font size 24